emako/ComputedConverters.NET/README.md

 ### 1. Reactivity

-Reactivity is a vlue-like MVVM concept.
+Reactivity is a vue-like MVVM concept.

 #### 1.1 Reactive Definition